shahaooda/Codealong-Creating-Columns-re-coded-erbil-2018/README.md

 In this code along exercise we will add column structure to our page layouts.
-All the files you need to follow along are provided and opening this code along on the in-browser IDE will fork and clone down a copy for you, but if you would like to continue working from your personal `exceptional-realty` repository:
+All the files you need to follow along are provided and opening this code along on the in-browser IDE will fork and clone down a copy for you, but if you woul like to continue working from your personal `exceptional-realty` repository:

 ```